donruski/My-Portfolio/README.md

   * can perform manual functional and usability testing of web applications
   * gained hands-on experience by testing applications created for educational purposes

-__Test analysis & design__
-  * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
-  * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

-__API testing__
+ __Automation testing__
-  * know the difference between SOAP and REST APIs
-  * gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * can perform Web Automation testing using Selenium to ensure the functionality and reliability of web Application
+  * Can perform Regression testing by re-executing previous test cases by web automation

 __Exploratory testing__
   * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively
+  * can create test plan
   * able to prepare comprehensive bug reports and provide detailed session reports

 __SQL databases__